uvarc/rc-website/content/post/2021-june-maintenance.md

     - samtools/0.1.20, 1.4.1, 1.7 - replaced by 1.9, 1.10, 1.12
     - lftp/4.8.4 - replaced by 4.9.2

-2. The following **upgrades** will take place during the maintenance period:
+2. The following **upgrades** will take place during the maintenance period.
+Upgrades to default versions of applications:
     - JupyterLab backed by Anaconda 2020.11 with Python 3.8.8
     - python/3.7.7 -> 3.8.8
     - pytorch/1.5.1 -> 1.8.1